 Device Enrollment Program.

-The Device Enrollment Program provides a fast, streamlined way to deploy institutionally owned iPhones, iPads, and Macs that are purchased directly from Apple.
+The Device Enrollment Program provides a fast, streamlined way to deploy institutionally owned iPads, iPhones, and Macs that are purchased directly from Apple or through participating Apple Authorized Resellers and carriers.
 Enrollment begins by creating an Apple Deployment Programs account.

 With an MDM solution in place, you can get up and running by obtaining an SSL certificate from Apple.
 The certificate allows MDM servers to securely communicate with the Apple Push Notification service.
 Your third-party MDM solution provider can help get this started.